 User research unlocks value in many ways, from guiding overarching strategic direction and product discovery to delving into the nitty-gritty with specific usability issues.

-The plethora of UX research methods that are available to you and your team make uncovering decision-driving insights easy at all stages of the design and product development process.
+The many UX research methods that are available to you and your team make uncovering decision-driving insights easy at all stages of the design and product development process.
 Whether you have a specific focus or are just looking for insights to help guide your decisions, there’s a UX research method to help you.

 Just a few ways different methods can help are:

 Of course, this is just an example.
-The truth is, UX research methods are versatile, and can be applied at many stages of the UX design process.
+UX research methods are versatile, and can be applied at many stages of the UX design process.
 There’s no rulebook for using UX research methods throughout the product development process—they’re tools to provide guidance and direction as and when you need them.

 5. Investing in UX research enables better decision-making across the organization